 KATE HARRIS | DIRECTOR OF OPERATIONS

-Kate Harris enters her seventh season as Alabama softball’s first full-time director of operations.
+Kate Harris enters her eighth season as Alabama softball’s first full-time director of operations.

 "We are very excited to have Kate Harris on our staff," Head Coach Patrick Murphy said.
 "I have always said the best quote to live by is to surround yourself with good people and good things will happen.
 Kate is a great person who came highly recommended."